Registered Student Organizations may conduct fund-raising projects or campaigns in designated locations on the campus under the following guidelines:

 No one may conduct fund-raising activities office-to-office or desk-to-desk among University employees.

-No one may conduct fund-raising activities within an auditorium, meeting room or gymnasium, or in the lobby area or hallways adjacent to an auditorium, meeting room or gymnasium during the times that audiences are arriving at or leaving the event except as provided in the contract with the performing artist/speaker.
+No one may conduct fund-raising activities within, or immediately adjacent to, an auditorium, meeting room or gymnasium, or in the lobby area or hallways adjacent to an auditorium, meeting room or gymnasium during the times that audiences are arriving at or leaving the event except as provided in the contract with the performing artist/speaker.

 Outside on the University Campus